Your fundraising and donations make an impact on the lives of survivors, their families, and the community. Every. Single. Day.

 - $3,000 provides 40 hours of rape crisis training to prepare 20 BARCC volunteers to support survivors.

 Why are you asking me to fundraise?
 Doesn’t my registration fee support BARCC?

 While fundraising is not a requirement to participate in the Walk for Change, we do ask you and all participants to consider raising money in support of your walk.

-Despite in-kind donations and a frugal expense budget, producing an event for 2,000 people is costly.
+Despite in-kind donations and a frugal expense budget, producing an event for 1,500 people is costly.
 Your registration fees cover these costs, but do not go very far in directly supporting survivors who seek BARCC’s free and confidential services.
-The grassroots fundraising of participants for the Walk for Change provides critical funds that allow us to continue offering these programs at no cost to survivors and their family.
+The grassroots fundraising of participants for the Walk for Change provides critical funds that allow us to continue offering these programs at no cost to survivors and their families.

 Every person who shares their fundraising page is spreading the word about BARCC, our comprehensive free services, and our mission to end sexual violence further than we ever could on our own!

 Not only that, you’re telling the survivors in your life—known and unknown—that you believe them and are there for them.

 Have questions about how to start?
 Check out our fundraising tips here, or email us at events [at] barcc.org.
 We’d love to help you get started or talk to you more about the programs you support with your fundraising.
 Thank you!